neuRealities/ai_primer/README.md

 This primer project offers a streamlined path for AI tool installation, to quick start Data Scientist tools like Jupyter notebooks.

 You can optimize performance with GPU-support, but that's beyond the scope of this project.
-For Docker/CUDA support, you can search online, or follow IQXR's Accelerated Engineering `prototype-base` [Azure repository](https://dev.azure.com/iqxr/PlatformCapabilities/_git/prototype-base).
+For Docker/CUDA support, you can search online, or follow neuRealities' Accelerated Engineering `prototype-base` [GitHub repository](https://github.com/neuRealities/prototype-base).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>